 Visit Darkwood and Ffyres Beach

-Step onto both Darkwood Beach and Ffryes Beach and you will get the “pinch me I’m in the Caribbean” kind of moment.
-I visited quite a few beaches in Antiga on my trip and I have to say these were my favourite.
+Number 1 of the list of the best things to do in Antigua is Darkwood Beach and Ffryes Beach.
+You will get the “pinch me I’m in the Caribbean” kind of moment.
+I visited quite a few beaches in Antigua on my trip and I have to say these were my favourite.
 The beaches are a 3-minute drive from one another.

 English Harbour is a small but stylish town that sits on two sheltered bays.
 It’s popular for its ample choice of bars and restaurants, as well as being home to Nelson’s Dockyard, Antigua’s most popular historical site.
 Here you will find some pretty impressive boats and yachts.
 The island also holds an annual sailing week from here.

-Shirley Heights is the most popular place on the island to watch the sunset.
+Shirley Heights is the most popular place on the island to watch the sunset, and one of the best things to do in Antigua.
 You have views of English Harbour and can watch the sunset behind the lush green mountains.
 Sunday is the best day to come here, for a sunset watching party.
 There is also an onsite bar and BBQ.
 I would recommend going for the rum punch and jerk chicken.
 In normal times they would normally have live music here too but this has been stopped for the moment due to the pandemic.

 Enjoy a day by the pool